prakhaaar/logcop/README.md

 └──────────────────────────────────────────────────┘
 ```

-The difference between ESLint `no-console` and logcop:
+This is the difference between logcop and ESLint's `no-console`:

 ESLint sees `console.log(x)` and flags it.
 logcop looks **inside** and tells you `x` is your JWT token.